Girls on the Run-Chicago Strategic Plan (2022-2027) News | GOTR Chicago

 • Are you a BIPOC adult in the Chicagoland area with availability to volunteer on weekdays between 3PM and 5PM and are interested in coaching a team of girls through our program?
 We would welcome the opportunity to have you join our coach community!
 You can fill out our coach application here.

 • Are you interested in joining our Governing Board or Associate Board?
-Reach out to our Director of Development and Communications Mollie Anderson at manderson@gotrchicago.
+Reach out to our Director of Development and Communications Linda Tucker at ltucker@gotrchicago.org.

 • Do none of the above apply to you, but you are interested in supporting equity-based youth development for girls in the Chicagoland community?
 This work is only possible by pairing philanthropic support with volunteer time, so we encourage you to make an outright or monthly donation here.